bobertoyin/mbta-rs/README.md

 > Why provide a synchronous client rather than an asynchronous one?

 1. I didn't want this crate to be tied down to a specific `async` runtime
-2. I wanted to use the `ureq` crate for its simple API and small size, but it only provides a synchronous API
+2. I wanted to use the `ureq` crate for its simple API and small size, and it only provides a synchronous client

 > Why not auto-generate a client, given that the OpenAPI/Swagger client code-generators exists?